 The main causes of microsleep are sleepiness and sleep deprivation.
 Sleep disorders that cause sleep deprivation or excessive sleepiness seem most likely to be connected to microsleep.
 More research is needed to make definitive conclusions about the relationships between sleep disorders and microsleep.

 People with shift work sleep disorder might be particularly interested in microsleep research because they are at higher car crashes.
 Those who have insomnia and OSA are also more likely to experience car crashes.
-Furthering research in microsleeps could offer some important safety information.
+Furthering research in microsleeps could provide some important safety information.

 Even people who are fully rested can experience microsleep while doing something repetitive or tedious.
 Experiencing microsleep does not necessarily mean that you have a sleep disorder or are sleep deprived.